Major League Baseball on CBS: The end of Major League Baseball on CBS

 Shortly after the start of the 1994–95 Major League Baseball strike, Stanford University's Roger Noll argued that the Baseball Network deal (and the bargain-basement ESPN cable renewal, which went from $100 million to $42 million because of their losses) reflected "poor business judgment on the part of management about the long-run attractiveness of their product to national broadcasters."
 He added that the $140 million that owners expected to share for the 1994 season (before the strike) from TBN was underestimated by "one-third to one-half" and fell below the annual average of $165 million needed to renew the TBN deal after two years.
 Meanwhile, Andy Zimbalist, author of Baseball and Billions, and a players' union consulting economist, insisted that baseball "could have done better than the TBN deal with some combination of CBS (which as previously mentioned, offered $120 million last-ditch bid for renewal), Fox and TBS.
 Baseball shut out CBS and could have waited longer before closing them out."

-In October 1995, when it was a known fact that ABC and NBC were going to end their television deal/joint venture with Major League Baseball, preliminary talks arose about CBS resuming its role as the league's national over-the-air broadcaster.
+In October 1995, when it was a known fact that ABC and NBC were going to end their television deal/joint venture with Major League Baseball, preliminary talks arose about CBS resuming its role as MLB's national over-the-air broadcaster.
 It was rumored that CBS would show Thursday night games (more specifically, a package of West Coast inter-league games scheduled for the 11:30 p.m.
 Eastern/8:30 Pacific Time slot) while Fox would show Saturday afternoon games.
 CBS and Fox were also rumored to share rights to the postseason.
 At the time, CBS sports President David Kenin said in a statement, "We are interested in all major sports properties and obviously Major League Baseball is one of them.
 If we can conceive an arrangement that makes sense, naturally we'd be very interested in acquiring some kind of baseball package."
 In the end however, CBS' involvement did not come to pass and NBC became Fox's over-the-air national television partner.
 Whereas each team earned about $14 million in 1990 under CBS, the later television agreement with NBC and Fox beginning in 1996 earned each team about $6.8 million.